nixbitcoin/nix-darknet/examples/secrets/README.md

 Placeholder directory for deployment directory `/secrets` folder.\
 Needed for krops to sync.

-Place `user.pem` in here if you use freenode.
+Place `user.pem` in here if you use liberachat.